deepakri201/MICCAI-educational-challenge-2023/README.md

 - How to query and download the raw CT data
 - How to use `ITKWidgets` to plot the CT data overlaid with the segmentation!

-Here's an example of using ITKWidgets: (insert gif later instead of image)
+Here's an example of using ITKWidgets:

 ![ITKWidgets_figure](https://github.com/deepakri201/MICCAI-educational-challenge-2023/assets/59979551/0360e61d-d323-485b-a4f9-66d14f4351ba)